hashicorp/consul/website/content/README.md

 URLs follow the directory structure for each file and omit the the `.mdx` file extension.
 Pages named `index.mdx` adopt their directory's name.
 For example, the file `docs/reference/agent/index.mdx` appears at the URL [https://developer.hashicorp.com/consul/docs/reference/agent](https://developer.hashicorp.com/consul/docs/reference/agent).

-The `partials` folder contains content that you can reuse across pages in any of the three folders.
+The `partials` folder includes content that you can reuse across pages in any of the three folders.
 Refer to [Guide to Partials](#guide-to-partials) for more information.

 Tutorials that appear at [https://developer.hashicorp.com/consul/tutorials](https://developer.hashicorp.com/consul/tutorials) are located in a different repository.
 This content exists in the [hashicorp/tutorials GitHub repo](https://github.com/hashicorp/tutorials), which is internal to the HashiCorp organization.